-Software Reporting defines a Dob message (Safir.Application.Backdoor) to be used to send program information commands to applications.
+The SDK defines a Dob message, Safir.Application.Backdoor to be used to send debugging commands to applications.
 Backdoor commands can either be sent using Sate (see Section 13.1), or by the command-line program "backdoor" (use "backdoor -h" to get info on usage).